-Set up a trust between Shibboleth and Windows Azure AD
+Set up a trust between Shibboleth and Azure AD

 Published: June 29, 2012

-Windows Azure AD domains are federated using the Windows Azure Active Directory Module for Windows PowerShell.
+Azure AD domains are federated using the Microsoft Azure Active Directory Module for Windows PowerShell.
 You will use this topic to run a series of cmdlets in the Windows PowerShell command-line interface to add or convert domains for single sign-on.

 |Before you can complete the instructions in this topic, you must review and complete the steps in Install Windows PowerShell for single sign-on with Shibboleth.|